libocca/occa-transpiler/README.md

 ```

 ### Logging
-Logging level can be set with `OKL_LOGGER_LEVEL` enviroment variable.
+Logging level can be set with `OKLT_LOG_LEVEL` enviroment variable.

 Possible values:
 - trace